RicottaM/shopper/README.md

 ### ☠️ Common errors

 It is very important that the Gradle version is compatible with the JDK version.
 If running the applications fails, check the compatibility of these tools first.
+Also check if environment variables are set properly.

 | Java Version | Compilation/Testing  | Gradle Running |
 |--------------|----------------------|----------------|